Ahmmmyoo/Basic_HTML_Practice/README.md

 dl | dt /dt | dd /dd | /dl

 can also have multiple descriptions for one term, just add another dd in the same level.

+## 3. HTML table

+< table > YOUR-DATA-HERE < / table >

+table : this element is used to create a table

+caption : used to provide a title or explanation for the data in an HTML table. (used to provide a title or explanation for the data in an HTML table)

+td : table data : smallest element insdie table, creates a cell.
+(All of the cells are stored in a table row unless specificly made more table rows) (automatically aligned with each other on the same row)

+tr : table row : used to make rows in a table.

+th : table header : to be recognized as headers visually and semantically. same as td but makes it a header

+scope ="" : can be added to the th element to tell (screen readers) exactly what cell is it the header for.

+rowspan ="" : (attribute) allows a single cell to span the height of more than one row

+colspan ="" : (attribute) allows a single cell to span the width of more than one column

+col (void element) : specifying styling information for each column. (we can use a blank col element to skip to the next col in the table)

+colgroup : comes after opening table tag, contains all the col element.

+thead : wrap the part of the table that is the header — this is usually the first row containing the column headings.

+tbody : wrap the main part of the table content that isn't the table header or footer.

+tfooter : wrap the part of the table that is the footer — this might be a final row with items in the previous rows summed...